Adam Savage, Jim Lee and more insiders on how to have your best SDCC yet

 We drowned AirPods, Powerbeats Pro and Galaxy Buds: We sprayed them, dunked them and even put them through the wash to find out which one of these three wireless earphones can handle the most water.

-Discuss: SDCC survival tips from Adam Savage, Jim Lee and more insiders
+Discuss: Comic-Con survival tips from Adam Savage, Jim Lee and more insiders

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.